 Yield Farming

-A way to earn cryptocurrency using another one you already own.
-In a broad sense, this is any effort to make your crypto assets work and get the maximum profit from these assets.
+Yield farming is a method to earn cryptocurrency using assets you already own.
+In a broader sense, it refers to any effort to make crypto assets generate maximum profit.
+Yield farming involves strategies to optimize the returns on these assets.